bluem-development/bluem-woocommerce/README.md

             echo $results->BirthDateResponse; // prints 1975-07-25
             echo $results->NameResponse->LegalLastName; // prints Vries
         }
 ```

+## important notes when compiling:

+- delete `vendor/daanrijpkema/bluem-php/examples` to be sure as it is not necessary in production.

 # Support
 If you have any questions, please send an email to [info@daanrijpkema.com](mailto:info@daanrijpkema.com).